rstacruz/rscss/Readme.md

 ![](images/layouts.png)

-Components should be made in a way that they're reusable in different contexts.
+**Avoid positioning properties:** Components should be made in a way that they're reusable in different contexts.
 Avoid putting these properties in components:

 * Positioning (`position`, `top`, `left`, `right`, `bottom`)
 * Floats (`float`, `clear`)
 * Margins (`margin`)
 * Dimensions (`width`, `height`) *

-Exception here would be elements with a fixed width, such as avatars and logos.
+**Fixed dimensions:** Exception to these would be elements that have fixed width/heights, such as avatars and logos.

-If you need to define these, try to define them in whatever context whey will be in.
+**Define positioning in parents:** If you need to define these, try to define them in whatever context whey will be in.
 In this example below, notice that the widths and floats are applied on the *list* component, not the component itself.

 ```css
 .article-list {